saitaiky/notebook/docs/docs/software-development/system-design/models-patterns-strategy/scaling/reliability.md

 It should logically follow that beefing up system reliability will have implications for performance and cost in terms of complexity, engineering time, and money.

-:::cautionReliability implies availability,but availability doesn't imply reliability.
+:::warning Reliability implies availability,but availability doesn't imply reliability.
 Reliability implies availability, but it's more than that.
 Building for reliability means added security, error-handling, disaster recovery, and countless other contingencies.

 Why?
 Because things will fail.
 Whether due to network outages, hardware failure, a botched roll-out, or a malicious attack, any system with dependencies must include logic to deal with failures.
 :::

-:::cautionReliability in an interview
+:::warning Reliability in an interview
 When implementing reliability techniques in an interview scenario, it's helpful to:
 - Refer back to the requirements you've defined upfront.
 This will help you focus on mitigating the most important / most likely risks.
 - Assume failures will happen, and design your system to recover gracefully (in alignment with predefined requirements) from the very beginning.